 Students with disabilities (physical, learning, psychological, chronic or temporary medical conditions, etc.) who would like to request reasonable accommodations and services under the Americans with Disabilities Act must register with the Office of Student Accessibility Services (SAS) in Suite 120 in the Student Services Building.
 Students who are new to SAS or who are requesting new accommodations should contact SAS at (919) 530-6325 or SAS@nccu.edu to discuss the programs and services offered by SAS.
 Students who are already registered with SAS and who would like to maintain their accommodations must renew previously granted accommodations by visiting the SAS website at www.nccu.edu/SAS and logging into Eagle Accommodate.
-Students are expected to renew previously granted accommodations can be requested at any time throughout the semester; however, they will not be effective retroactively.
+Students are expected to renew previously granted accommodations at the beginning of each semester, preferably during the first two (2) weeks of class.
+Reasonable accommodations can be requested at any time throughout the semester; however, they will not be effective retroactively.
 Students are strongly encouraged to contact their professors to discuss the testing and academic accommodations that they anticipate needing for each class.
 Students identifying as pregnant or other pregnancy-related conditions who would like to request reasonable accommodations and services.